Avoid the costs of manual handling slips, trips and falls

 2. Assess the risks in your workplace – considerations and things to look for when making a risk assessment

-In this step, think about what might cause harm; this process is known as a risk assesment and it is something you are required by law to carry out.
-With some careful observations and evaluations of your employees' work space you can make the decision as to whether manual handling is still the right way forward for your day-to-day environment.
+This process is known as a risk assesment and it is something you are required by law to carry out.
+With some careful observations and evaluations of your employees' work space you can make the decision as to whether manual handling is right for your day-to-day environment.
 These can be split into three sections:

 2.1.
 The tasks your workers complete: If they involve holding loads away from the body, carrying them long distances, up stairs or twisting, stooping or reaching then you should assess if these tasks could be better completed mechanically.